tryoxiss/atkinson-hyperlegible-pro/README.md

 Atkinson Hyperlegible Pro is an update to the original typeface designed for The Braille Institute and named after its founder J. Robert Atkinson.
 What makes it different from traditional typography design is that it focuses on letterform distinction to increase character recognition, ultimately improving legibility and readability for low-vision readers.
 The typeface was a Winner of Fast Company’s 2019 Innovation By Design Award.

-* Four fonts, including two weights (regular, bold, italics, italics bold)
+* Four fonts, including two weights (regular, italic, bold, bold italic)
+* An additional 88 glyphs supporting 90 languages
-* 1,604 total glyphs across all fonts, 401 per font
+* 1,820 total glyphs across all fonts, 455 per font
-* Accent characters supporting 82 languages
 * Improve legibility and readability for low vision readers
-* Improve kerning across all characters
+* Improve kerning for better body text
 * Includes ligatures for `fi ff ffi fl ffl`
 * Alternative reversed number zero `0`
-* Grate for body text, headings and UI

 ## Installing the Font